 Joran van der Sloot scheduled for change of plea hearing, sentencing

 BIRMINGHAM, Ala.
-(WBRC) - Court records show Joran van der Sloot is scheduled for a change of plea hearing on Wednesday, Oct.
+(WBRC/Gray News) - Court records show Joran van der Sloot is scheduled for a change of plea hearing on Wednesday, Oct.
 18, along with sentencing.

-District Judge Anna M Manasco entered the order late afternoon on Friday.
+WBRC reports District Judge Anna M. Manasco entered the order late Friday afternoon.

 In June of this year, van der Sloot pleaded not guilty to extortion and wire fraud charges.

-Van der Sloot is the chief suspect in the disappearance of Mountain Brook teen Natalee Holloway.
+Van der Sloot is the chief suspect in the disappearance of Alabama teen Natalee Holloway.